Río Grande, Puerto Rico: Agriculture

-The municipality has agricultural activity that produces fruits, vegetables, ornamental plants, and cattle.
+The municipality has agricultural activity that produces fruits, vegetables, ornamental plants, tobacco, and cattle.

 Business

 Local retail stores are aside highway PR-3.
 There is one large shopping mall located on 65th Infantry expressway and 956th street.
 The northeastern area of Puerto Rico has attracted hotels, shopping malls, sport venues among others.
 In 2012 the Puerto Rico Highway 66, which provides easy access to San Juan, was opened which runs along the municipality.

 In 2019, volunteers and police who formed a group called Consejo Comunitario de Seguridad de Río Piedras celebrated their 32nd year aiding local businesses with security issues.
 This group works to ensure the safety and security of business patrons in the downtown area of Río Piedras.

 Culture

 Festivals and events

 Río Grande celebrates its patron saint festival in July.
 The Fiestas Patronales de Nuestra Señora del Carmen is a religious and cultural celebration that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.

 Other festivals and events celebrated in Río Grande include: